woocommerce/storefront-footer-bar/readme.txt

 = I installed the plugin but cannot see the footer bar =

-This plugin will only work with the <a href="http://wordpress.org/themes/storefront/">Storefront</a> theme.
+This plugin will only work with the [Storefront](http://wordpress.org/themes/storefront/) theme.

 == Screenshots ==